 In October 2019, multiple Magic: The Gathering sets will rotate out of the current Standard format card pool.
 Each fall, a few sets rotate out of Standard to update the format.
 An article on Card Game Base explains the 2019 Standard rotation.
 The specific MTG sets rotating this fall are Ixalan, Rivals of Ixalan, Dominaria, and Core 2019.

 In my previous article, I evaluated the investment potential of former Standard set booster boxes.
 I looked at their historical prices over time to determine growth, profitability, and investment potential.
 In this article, I will attempt to forecast the future prices and potential returns of Standard set booster boxes rotating this fall.

 There are multiple techniques one can use to forecast the future of a product's price and demand.
 This detailed article on forecasting techniques covers qualitative techniques, time series analysis, and causal models.
 I did a simple time series analysis to forecast booster box prices over the next year.
 The data used to predict and analyze rotating Standard booster boxes can be downloaded here.
 I referenced the worksheet titled October 2019 for this analysis.
 Data from my previous article is included under the October 2018 worksheet.
 The data and calculations found on the October 2018 worksheet can be used to establish an average growth rate for forecasting future booster box prices.

 Evaluating Current Booster Box Prices

 Before going into further details, I need to assume that all rotating fall set print runs have ended.
 While I have no hard proof this has occurred, I believe it is a safe assumption at this time.
 As long as booster boxes are print to demand, their prices will remain pretty stagnant.
-In addition, this analysis assumes booster boxes were purchased at a low retail price of $80.00.
+This analysis also assumes booster boxes were purchased at a low retail price of $80.00.
 This price is reflective of the cost from a distributor.
-In addition, some businesses sell booster boxes of Standard sets at their cost to move inventory.
+Also, some businesses sell booster boxes of Standard sets at their cost to move inventory.
 There are other methods of buying close to distributor pricing as well.
-The below graphic shows rotating booster box average market prices on Ebay for August, 2019.
+The below graphic shows rotating booster box average market prices on eBay for August 2019.